guilhemmarchand/nmon-for-splunk/docs/Userguide.rst

     This utility had been designed to allow creating customized agents for the Nmon Splunk Application, please follow these instructions:

-    - Download the current release of Nmon App in Splunk Base: https://apps.splunk.com/app/1753
-    - Uncompress the create_agent.py.gz script available in resources directory of the Application
-    - Place the downloaded tgz Archive and this Python tool a temporary directory of your choice
+    - Download the TA-nmon tgz archive (from Splunk base or from Git) and the create_agent.py script (from Git)
+    - Ensure to store both files in the same directory
     - Run the tool: ./create_agent.py and check for available options
-    - After the execution, a new agent package will have been created in the resources directory
+    - After the execution, a new agent package will have been created in the directory
     - Extract its content to your Splunk deployment server, configure the server class, associated clients and deploy the agent
     - Don't forget to set the application to restart splunkd after deployment ./create_agent.py -h